dmlc/minerva/README.md

 You can download the trained models and try them on your own machine using [net_tester](https://github.com/dmlc/minerva/tree/master/scripts) script.

 ## Next Plan
 * Get rid of boost library dependency by using Cython.
+(DONE)
 * Large scale [LSTM](http://en.wikipedia.org/wiki/Long_short_term_memory) example using Minerva.
 * Easy support for user-defined new operations.